vt4a2h/qobject-with-ranges-mirror/README.md

 ## Cons
 * Laziness (at some corner cases you probably want to preserve result range, which might be slightly less efficient)
-* Users need to get used to this syntax and keep all of the limitations and in mind
+* Users need to get used to this syntax and keep all of the limitations in mind

 ## Build instructions
 ```